zNaLa/docs/docs/FAQ-doc2.md

 ### Can Rythm play Spotify?
 + **Short Answer:** `Yes`
-    + Rythm not supports Spotify on all 3 of our bots.
+    + Rythm now supports Spotify on all 3 of our bots.
 Rythm, Rythm 2 and Rythm Canary.

 ### What music sites does Rythm currently support?
 + **These are the current sites that music can be played from.**